contractautomataproject/ContractAutomataLib/index.md

 That example also shows how to realize the final application (the game) using the synthesised automata to orchestrate the control flow of the application.

-The following examples are available under the executable class `/src/test/java/examples/Examples.java` of the GitHub repository.
-These snippets of code are using the Hotel Reservation case study published in [SCICO20] and [LMCS20] (see references below).
+The following examples are applying the library to the Hotel Reservation case study published in [SCICO20] and [LMCS20] (see references below).
+This is a common example in service-oriented computing, and features clients booking reservations from hotels with intermediary brokers.
+The examples are thoroughly described in Section 2 of [SCICO20] (the whole section is devoted to describing the example) and the Example 2.2 of [LMCS20].
+This last example is only used when showing how to synthesise a choreography.
 Both these journal articles are Open Access and can be freely downloaded.
+The following code is available in the executable class `/src/test/java/examples/Examples.java` of the GitHub repository.
-The examples below are loading files that are stored under the folder `src/test/resources` of the repository.
+The used files are stored under the folder `src/test/resources` of the repository.

 The first  example shows how to load automata, compute their composition and compute the synthesis of the orchestration.
 It starts by loading the `BusinessClient` and `Hotel` automata that are depicted in Figure 2 and Figure 3 in [SCICO20].